UPDATE: No new cases of COVID-19 in McLennan County, 98 total

 WACO, Texas – The Waco-McLennan County Public Health District has received no new cases of COVID-19.
 The total number of cases is 98 – which includes 90 recovered, four deaths and four active cases.

-For additional information – including age, race, ethnicity, gender, ICU bed availability and more – please visit www.covidwaco.com or www.mclennancountycovid.com.
+For additional information – including age, race, ethnicity, gender, ICU bed availability and more – you can visit www.covidwaco.com or www.mclennancountycovid.com.

 Source: City of Waco